 (F, S, SUM) A survey of basic trigonometric concepts.
-Topics include a review of functions and graphs, the trigonometric functions, graphs of trigonometric functions, inverse trigonometric functions, trigonometric identities and equations, applications of trigonometry, complex numbers, a review of exponential and logarithmic functions, and polar coordinates and equations.
-Computer assisted, WWW, or hybrid versions of this course may be offered in addition to the traditional format.
-Prerequisite: College Algebra (MATH 1203) with a C or better, or appropriate placement scores.
+Topics include the definitions of trigonometric functions, graphs of trigonometric functions, inverse trigonometric functions, trigonometric identities and equations, applications of trigonometry, complex numbers, and polar coordinates and equations.
+Prerequisite: MATH 1203 or MATH 1203R with a "C" or better, or appropriate placement scores.